2014 Peshawar school massacre: 21st Amendment to the Constitution of Pakistan

 On 6 January 2015, both houses of the Parliament of Pakistan unanimously passed the "Constitution (Twenty-First Amendment) Act 2015", which was signed into law by the President on 7 January 2015.
-The Amendment provided a constitutional cover to the military courts that were established in the country for speedy trials of the terrorists.
+The Amendment provided a constitutional cover to the military courts that were established in the country for speedy trials of those involved in the attack.
 The Amendment contained a "sunset" clause and ceased to be part of the Constitution after two years on 7 January 2017.

 In popular culture

 Peshawar is a 2020 Indian Hindi-language web series by Ullu.
-It is based on the terrorist attack and focuses on the background of the incident.
-Ashmit Patel portrayed Abu Shamil, the Chechen militant who masterminded the attack and was ringleader of the terrorists.
+It is based on the attack and focuses on the background of the incident.
+Ashmit Patel portrayed Abu Shamil, the Chechen militant who masterminded the attack and was ringleader of the group.

+The School Bag, a 2017 Indian short film by Dheeraj Jindal is also based on the attack.